Dakota Access Pipeline: Protests

-In April 2016, a Standing Rock Sioux elder established a camp near the Missouri River at the site of Sacred Stone Camp, located within the Standing Rock Indian Reservation, as a center for cultural preservation and spiritual resistance to the pipeline, and over the summer the camp grew to thousands of people.
+In April 2016, a Standing Rock Sioux elder established a camp near the Missouri River at the site of Sacred Stone Camp, located within the Standing Rock Sioux Reservation, as a center for cultural preservation and spiritual resistance to the pipeline, and over the summer the camp grew to thousands of people.
 In July, ReZpect Our Water, a group of Native American youth, ran from Standing Rock in North Dakota to Washington, DC to raise awareness of what they perceive as a threat to their people's drinking water and that of everyone who relies on the Missouri and Mississippi rivers for drinking water and irrigation.

 While the protests drew international attention and were said to be "reshaping the national conversation for any environmental project that would cross the Native American land", there was limited mainstream media coverage of the events in the United States until early September 2016.
 At that time, construction workers bulldozed a section of land that tribal historic preservation officers had documented as a historic, sacred site, and when protesters entered the area security workers used attack dogs, which bit at least five of the protesters.
 The incident was filmed and viewed by several million people on YouTube and other social media.
 In late October, armed soldiers and police with riot gear and military equipment cleared an encampment that was directly in the proposed pipeline's path.

 According to state and federal authorities, there were several cases of arson that damaged pipeline construction equipment in Iowa during 2016.
 One deliberately set fire caused nearly $1 million in damage to construction equipment in August in Jasper County, Iowa.
 Two other fires involving pipeline construction equipment were set around the same time in the same county and another was set in Mahaska County.
 In October, another arson fire caused $2 million worth of damage to pipeline construction equipment in Jasper County, Iowa.